DataDog/integrations-core/zeek/README.md

 3. [Restart the Agent][1].

 4. Configuring Syslog Message Forwarding from corelight
-    1. Access the Corelight Sensor UI:
-       - Open a web browser and navigate to the IP address or hostname of your Corelight sensor.
+    1. Open a web browser and navigate to the IP address or hostname of your Corelight sensor.
-       - Log in with your administrative credentials.
+    2. Log in with your administrative credentials.
-    2. Navigate to the Zeek Configuration Page.
+    3. Navigate to the Zeek Configuration Page.
 The exact path may vary depending on your sensor's firmware version.
-Look for options related to "Zeek" or "Logging".
-Common paths include:
+    4. Look for options related to "Zeek" or "Logging".
+Common paths includes:
       - Settings > Logging
       - Configuration > Zeek > Logging
-    3. Locate the option to enable syslog output for Zeek logs and select the checkbox or toggle to activate.
+    5. Locate the option to enable syslog output for Zeek logs and select the checkbox or toggle to activate.
-    4. Specify Syslog Server Details.
+    6. Specify Syslog Server Details.
 Provide the following information:
        - **Syslog server IP address**: The destination where you want to send the Zeek logs.
        - **Syslog port**: The port on which the syslog server is listening (typically 514).
        - **Facility**: The syslog facility to use.
        - **Severity level**: The minimum severity of events to send.
-    5. Click the **Save** or **Apply** button to commit the configuration changes.
+    7. Click the **Save** or **Apply** button to commit the configuration changes.

 ### Validation